ChaosChain/chaoschain/packages/sdk/README.md

 pip install git+https://github.com/google-agentic-commerce/AP2.git@main
 ```

-> **✨ Zero Setup**: All ERC-8004 contracts are pre-deployed on Base Sepolia, Ethereum Sepolia, and Optimism Sepolia.
+> **Zero Setup**: All ERC-8004 contracts are pre-deployed on Base Sepolia, Ethereum Sepolia, and Optimism Sepolia.
 No deployment or configuration needed!
 >
 > **Note**: Google AP2 must be installed separately as it's not available on PyPI.
 This is required for intent verification features.